Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Storing HOBO data :file_folder:

 :file_folder: **Storage**: Please store all HOBO data as .hobo files.
 All HOBO data will be stored in the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder.
 To standardize storage, please create a new folder within your study system (i.e., Brazil, Panama, etc.) directory with the following naming convention... *'HOBOS_DateDeployed_DateStopped'*.
-The date should be in the 'Month,Year' format (for example, Nov22), and all files for the sampling time period/season can be housed within this newly-created directory.
+The date should be in the 'Month,Year' format (for example, Nov22), and all files for that sampling time-period/season can be housed within this newly-created directory.

 :label: **File naming system**: Individal .hobo files should be named with the site number, deployment location, deployement depth or height, and start and end date of readings, as follows: *'SiteID_DeployementLocation_depthORheight'*.
-For example: *'PA01_shade_15cm'*
+For example: *'PA01_shade_15cm.hobo'*

 ### Trimming HOBO data :scissors: